 The following sections explain each of our recommendations in detail.

 Datadog provides cloud-based infrastructure and application monitoring services.
-Its Synthetic Monitoring package specifically focuses on web monitoring and performance testing features.
-Datadog Synthetic Monitoring tests are run from servers around the world.
+Its Website Monitoring package specifically focuses on web monitoring and performance testing features.
+Datadog Website Monitoring tests are run from servers around the world.

 - Performs uptime and response time monitoring from several locations around the world.